 Of the Holy Spirit

 We believe that the Holy Spirit, the Third person of the trinity is a divine person, equal with God the Father and God the Son and of the same nature.
-He restrains the evil one until God’s purpose is fulfilled, he convicts of sin, of judgment and of righteousness; He bears witness to the truth of the gospel in preaching and testimony; that He is the Agent of the New birth: that He seal, endues, guides, teaches, witnesses, sanctifies and helps the believer.
-(John 14:16, 17, Acts 11; 6, Romans 8:14, 16)
+He restrains the evil one until God’s purpose is fulfilled, he convicts of sin, of judgment and of righteousness; He bears witness to the truth of the gospel in preaching and testimony; that He is the Agent of the New birth: that He seals, endues, guides, teaches, witnesses, sanctifies and helps the believer.
+(John 14:16, 17, Acts 11; 6, Romans 8:14, 16, Ephesians 1:13)

 We are opposed to the charismatic movement and its tongues and other sign gift manifestations.